Lincoln Mark LT: Retirement

-Ford ceased sales of the Lincoln Mark LT in the United States and Canada after the 2008 model year.
-In its place, Ford created an upper-end trim of the 2009 F-150 called Platinum.
+Ford ended sales of the Lincoln Mark LT in the United States and Canada after the 2008 model year.
+In its place, Ford offered an upper-end trim of the 2009 F-150, marketed as Platinum.

 Second generation (2010–2014)

 Although the Mark LT met with poor sales and cancellation in the United States, Lincoln dealers in Mexico found the pickup to become the best-selling model for the division.
 As a result, Lincoln received an all-new Mark LT for the 2010 model year but only for the Mexican market.
 Based upon the twelfth generation F-150 introduced a year before, the Mark LT shared its trim with the F-150 Platinum.
 To differentiate it from the Navigator, the Mark LT was given a split grille in the style of the MKS and MKT.

 The Mark LT was built in two versions along with the F-150: the short-bed Dearborn and the long bed Cuautitlán.

-With the introduction of the 2015 F-Series, no Lincoln Mark LT was created, making the 2014 model year the last for the Mark LT.
+With the introduction of the 2015 thirteenth generation F-Series, no Mark LT version was built, making the 2014 model year the last for the Mark LT.